front-lines-org/website/src/content/blog/ukraine/siege_of_mariupol.md

 ---
 subject: Siege of Mariupol
 shortDescription: Siege in the Russian invasion of Ukraine
-description: The siege of Mariupol began on 24 February 2022 and lasted until 20 May, as part of the Russian invasion of Ukraine.
+description: The Siege of Mariupol began on 24 February 2022 and lasted until 20 May, as part of the Russian invasion of Ukraine.
 It saw fighting between the Russian Armed Forces (alongside the Donetsk People's Republic People's Militia) and the Ukrainian Armed Forces for control over Mariupol.
 Lasting for